-- B3.7 To be eligible, the candidate must, as at the grant opportunity closing date: - a. have an award of PhD date on or between the grant opportunity eligibility dates listed on the ARC website; or - b. have an award of PhD date together with an allowable period of career interruption that would be commensurate with an award of PhD Date on or after the grant opportunity eligibility dates listed on the ARC website.
+- B3.7 To be eligible, the candidate must, as at the grant opportunity closing date: - a. have an award of PhD date on or between the grant opportunity eligibility dates listed on the ARC website; or - b. have an award of PhD date together with an allowable period of career interruption that would be commensurate with an award of PhD Date on or between the grant opportunity eligibility dates listed on the ARC website.
 The allowable career interruptions set out, and the period allowed for each are in Table 6. - B3.8 Where the Future Fellowship candidate holds a higher research degree that is not a PhD, the Deputy Vice-Chancellor (Research) or equivalent must certify that the qualification meets the level 10 criteria of the Australian Qualifications Framework Second Edition. - B3.9 Where the Future Fellowship candidate holds a professional equivalent to a PhD which is relied upon as the relevant qualification, this must be certified by the Deputy Vice-Chancellor (Research) or equivalent. - B3.10 The allowable career interruptions, and the period allowed for each are set out in Table 6.
-Each period of career interruption must be: - a. significant and not overlapping; - b. for a period of greater than one month; and - c. certified by the Deputy Vice-Chancellor (Research). - B3.11 Table 6: Allowable career interruptions and timeframes for Future Fellowships.
+Each period of career interruption must be: - a. significant and not overlapping; - b. occur after the conferral of a researcher's PhD, or equivalent; and - c. certified by the Deputy Vice-Chancellor (Research) or equivalent. - B3.11 Table 6: Allowable career interruptions and timeframes for Future Fellowships.